xiaoqingnian11234/background/README.md

 # background
-A Progressive Background Updating Based Coding Scheme for Surveillance Videos Background based coding is an effective scheme to improve the coding efficiency of surveillance videos.
+A Progressive Background Updating Based Coding Scheme for Surveillance Videos.

+Background based coding is an effective scheme to improve the coding efficiency of surveillance videos.
 However, it takes a long time to generate a high quality background picture (BG-picture).
 And the encoding of the high quality BGpicture will increase the bitrate abruptly.
 To solve these problems, a progressive background updating based coding